nepogrishim562/telegram-shop/README.md

 HELP_USERNAME = "@helpingonuser" # replace with the desired username

 This variable is used in the "🆘 Help" button in the main menu, as well as in the welcome message.
 After changing the variable, the bot will automatically use the new contact.
-License

-This project is distributed "as is" (without warranty).
-You are free to use, modify, and distribute it for any purpose.

 Author: macros